|

 equivalent of a double shot of espresso and a Sputnik satellite, as a race soon

-high school academic background, which led to a life of surfing and retail to
+less-than-stellar high school academic background, which led to a life of

-pay the bills, he became a medic during the Vietnam War.
-This experience,
+surfing and retail to pay the bills, he became a medic during the Vietnam War.

-in science and medicine.
-After attending junior college, he was mentored in
+developed his interest in science and medicine.
+After attending junior college,

-college and graduate school; he then taught in medical school, and eventually
+he was mentored in college and graduate school; he then taught in medical

-outside the box thinking.
+did not reward outside the box thinking.
 According to Venter, the private/public rivalry began because, “They tried to humiliate me when they couldn’t beat me with their science.”
 What his critics considered technological obstacles, he considered challenges.
 In the private sector, and backed by private funding, he found that the rules suddenly changed; he was now accountable to stockholders.
 Consequently, his outside the box thinking led to a number of innovative techniques including paired end sequencing, ESTs, shotgun sequencing, cDNAs, the bar coding of repeat sequences, and algorithms for assembling DNA fragments which accelerated the sequencing of the genome.
 This resulted in a personal victory for Venter as well as the free market system. |